Knotting, like so many Chinese folk arts that evolved into fine art, had its roots in antiquity.

 Further, only when a group of square knots and half hitches are well put together, may the beauty of a piece of macramé be realized.

-On the other hand, each of the knots in a Chinese knot work is in itself a delicate piece of art, with its own cosmos of looping, weaving, hitching, and cording.
-When a group of these knots are assembled, countless combinations of decorative patterns emerge.
+On the other hand, each knot in a Chinese knot work is a beautiful piece of art in itself.
+Each one has its own world of looping, weaving, hitching, and knitting.
+When a group of these knots is assembled, countless combinations of decorative patterns emerge.

 Similar to Chinese knots in terms of technical maturity are the knots of Korea.

-While tracing the history and development of knotting in Korea is by no means possible, as source materials conducive for such an endeavour are scarce, it is believed that Korean knot work also has its origin in China.
+While tracing the history and development of knotting in Korea is by no means possible, source materials conducive for such an endeavor are scarce.
+It is believed that Korean knot work also has its origin in China.

-What is even more interesting to note here, though, is that the Koreans, having acquired their sophisticated knotting techniques from the Middle Kingdom, have been able to retain their own traditions and designs and create an art that is truly unique.
+More interesting, however, the Koreans have acquired exquisite knot tying techniques from the Middle Kingdom.
+They were able to keep their own traditions and designs and create art that is truly unique

 Third, Chinese knots, for the most part, are symmetrical in form.

-Fourth, Chinese knots are three-dimensional; they consist of two layers of cord, with an empty space in between.
-This type of interlacement can strengthen the structure of the knot without having to alter its shape, rendering it tenacious enough for hanging.
-At the same time, unwanted loose ends can be tucked into the space inside.
+Fourth, Chinese knots are three-dimensional.
+They consist of two layers of cord, with an empty space between.
+This type of interlayer strengthens the structure of the knot without having to change its shape to make it tough enough to hang.

 This performed window along a corridor in a Suzhou garden is in the shape of a knot.

-Crafted of colour stones, this knot enhances the irregular pavement in a Sushou garden
+Crafted of color stones, this knot enhances the irregular pavement in a Suzhou garden